-Our Mission Is To Help Alleviate Poverty For All Chattanooga Citizens And Help Create Economic Stability Through Literacy Training And Educational Activities.
+Our Mission is to Help Alleviate Poverty for All Chattanooga Citizens and Help Create Economic Stability Through Historical, Literacy and Educational Activities.

 Literacy is a miracle in many ways.
 It gives people the ability to learn and work on their own terms.
 Literacy has given many people the opportunity to fulfill their dreams and passions.
 People who had never learned to read found something in it that changed their lives for the better and made them more productive citizens.
 Literacy has led to knowledge, wisdom, global exploration, scientific discoveries, and so much more.

 Mary Walker was born in 1848 in Union Springs, Alabama, and was enslaved until she was 15 years old when the Emancipation Proclamation was signed in 1863.
 She was married and had her first child by the age of 20.
 She had worked a variety of occupations by the time she was 68, including cooking, cleaning, babysitting, and selling sandwiches to earn funds for her church.
 Walker and her family then relocated to Chattanooga, Tennessee, In 1917. by the age of 114, she had lost all three of her children as well as her husband.

 Walker received a number of medals and accolades for her endurance and determination, including the Key to Chattanooga.
 She was also designated Chattanooga’s Ambassador of Goodwill twice and was certified as the Nation’s Oldest Student by the U.S. Department of Health, Education, and Welfare.

 The Amazing Mary Walker: America’s Oldest Student is a truly inspirational piece, enjoyable for young and old alike.
 It is a beautiful story of what is possible and how far we can go with hard work and love for God.

 Softcover is $12.99 and is currently available NOW!